 Kate is as interested in helping people who are not currently active to identify and overcome their barriers to participation as she is in helping athletes to improve their performance.
 “I believe that sports, fitness and activities can transform individuals’ lives in ways which extend beyond the purely physical benefits.
 Age and/or previous life experiences need not be barriers or limiters.”

 “Whether you think you can or you think you can’t – you are probably right.”
-(So just think you can do will influence what you do on your journey to achieving your goals.)
+(What you think you can do will influence what you do on your journey to achieving your goals.)